BerkeleyLearnVerify/VerifAI/README.md

 Here is the associated paper [Verifai](https://arxiv.org/pdf/1902.04245.pdf):A Toolkit for the Design and Analysis of Artificial Intelligence-Based Systems.

-If you have any problesm using VerifAI, please contact Shromona Ghosh at [shromona.ghosh@berkeley.edu](mailto:shromona.ghosh@berkeley.edu) or Tommaso Dreossi at [dreossi@berkeley.edu](mailto:dreossi@berkeley.edu) or submit an issue to the GitHub repository.
+If you have any problems using VerifAI, please contact Shromona Ghosh at [shromona.ghosh@berkeley.edu](mailto:shromona.ghosh@berkeley.edu) or Tommaso Dreossi at [dreossi@berkeley.edu](mailto:dreossi@berkeley.edu) or submit an issue to the GitHub repository.

 # Installation